-This prospectus contains forward-looking statements, including statements about the parties' ability to close the Business Combination, the anticipated benefits of the Business Combination, and the financial conditions, results of operations, earnings outlook and prospects of PubCo, Lakeshore and/or ProSomnus and other statements about the period following the consummation of the Business Combination.
-Forward-looking statements appear in a number of places in this prospectus including, without limitation, in the sections titled "ProSomnus's Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business of ProSomnus."
+This prospectus contains forward-looking statements, including statements about the parties' ability to close the Business Combination, the anticipated benefits of the Business Combination, and the financial conditions, results of operations, earnings outlook and prospects of ProSomnus and other statements about the period following the consummation of the Business Combination.
+Forward-looking statements appear in a number of places in this prospectus including, without limitation, in the sections titled "ProSomnus's Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Description of ProSomnus's Business."
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.
+Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.

-The forward-looking statements are based on the current expectations of the management of Lakeshore and ProSomnus, as applicable, and are inherently subject to uncertainties and changes in circumstances and their potential effects and speak only as of the date of such statement.
+The forward-looking statements are based on the current expectations of the management of ProSomnus and are inherently subject to uncertainties and changes in circumstances and their potential effects and speak only as of the date of such statement.
 There can be no assurance that future developments will be those that have been anticipated.
+These forward-looking statements involve a number of risks, uncertainties or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements, including, but not limited to, those relating to: